divio/divio-cloud-docs/reference/configuration-settings-file.rst

         # </INSTALLED_ADDONS>
     ]

-Settings in Divio Cloud projects can either be :ref:`configured automatically via the addons framework
+Settings in Divio projects can either be :ref:`configured automatically via the addons framework
 <application-configuration>`, or set manually.